djalbat/watchful-cli/README.md

 }
 ```

-* In this example we again build a bundle for an ES6 and [JSX](https://reactjs.org/docs/introducing-jsx.html) application but using the SWC and ESBuild.
+* In this example we again build a bundle for an ES6 and [JSX](https://reactjs.org/docs/introducing-jsx.html) application but using the SWC and ESBuild tools.

 The developer dependencies in the `package.json` file would like something like this: